apiavare/blog/content/english/article/how-to-plan-a-backpacking-trip.md

 * Guidebooks and websites: These are the best resources because they have almost all the stats you need.
 Websites have more updated stats and reports which might give you a great sense of what the trip will really be like at the time you plan to hike.
 * Word of mouth: Suggestions from the experienced individuals who already know about the trail or talking to the locals/guides who live around the area.
 * Topographic Maps: If you know the area and know how to use a topo map, you’ll be able to obtain the needed details.
-You could get maps from the Map Shop in Survey Department of Sri Lanka
+You could get maps from the Map Shop in the Survey Department of Sri Lanka

 ## Check on the Route Details